CUA30915 Certificate III In Music Industry (Performance)

 (SACE Stage Two; Recommended for Yr 11 & 12)

-Each week, you will, write original songs, rehearse, culminating in recording a demo, for Triple J Unearthed High.
-If you use DAW for your song writing as well as traditional methods, this is the course for you.
+Each week, you will write original songs and rehearse, culminating in recording a demo for Triple J Unearthed High Competition.
+If you use a Digital Audio Workstation (DAW) for your songwriting as well as traditional methods, this is the course for you.

-You will examine the different styles of contemporary music and their relevance, learn structured methods, exploring creativity, set up and use a small P.A., rehearsal techniques and preparing for performances.
-EDM & hip hop, rock, pop, folk, punk.
+You will learn structured songwriting methods, set up and use a small P.A., learn rehearsal techniques and prepare for performances, as well as explore genres such as electronic, hip hop, rock, pop, folk, punk, funk and soul.